Free investment calculators — no signup required

 Bullish & Bearish Engulfing

 The most reliable two-candle pattern in the entire playbook.
-A Bullish Engulfing is when a small red candle is completely "swallowed" by a much larger green candle the next session — the green body opens below the red close and closes above the red open.
+If you are wondering what is a bullish engulfing candlestick pattern and why traders trust it, here is the simple version: a small red candle is completely "swallowed" by a much larger green candle the next session — the green body opens below the red close and closes above the red open.
 The bears who sold the first day are trapped, and their stops fuel the next rally.

 A Bearish Engulfing is the mirror — a small green candle swallowed by a large red one at the top of an uptrend.
 It is one of the cleanest top signals you will see.